alkmim/iredmail-docker/README.md

 # iRedMail Docker Container #

 iRedMail allows to deploy an OPEN SOURCE, FULLY FLEDGED, FULL-FEATURED mail server in several minutes, for free.
-If several minutes is long time then this docker container can reduce help you and deploy your mail server in seconds.
+If several minutes is long time then this docker container can help you and deploy your mail server in seconds.

 Current version of container uses MySQL for accounts saving.
 In the future the LDAP can be used, so pull requests are welcome.
 Container contains all components (Postfix, Dovecot, Fail2ban, ClamAV, Roundcube, and SoGo) and MySQL server.
 In order to customize container several environmental variables are allowed: